 With the unit running, press and release the LIGHT-BATT button in the port compartment in the back of the unit.
 The speaker then says the percentage of battery power left in a female voice.

-How to Check Battery Life on the Sony SRS XB31, Overall Battery Condition
+How to Check Sony SRS XB31 Battery Life, Overall Battery Condition

 When the speaker is new, and using a full power USB charger, the battery charge time is about four and a half (4.5) hours.
 And, the fully charged battery should last for around sixteen (16) hours of play time before going dead again, when played at medium volume levels.
 This assumes that you run the party lights on this unit, and use the default Extra Bass mode.
 But you get significantly longer play if you turn both of these off.